Powerful Primitives in the Bounded Quantum Storage Model: Technical Overview

+We now discuss each of our results in more detail.
+We first describe how to construct one-time programs and then, how to use them to build symmetric key encryption.
+Next, we explain why we need a new tool to tackle asymmetric cryptography.
+Correspondingly, we introduce the notion of program broadcast and describe how to build it in the BQSM.
+We then show how program broadcast can be used to build asymmetric encryption, signatures, signature tokens, and encryption tokens.
+Finally, for more completeness, we provide two impossibility results related to the qmemory requirements and disappearing properties of the schemes.

+\paragraph{One-Time Programs.} We now present a quantum algorithm $\mathcal{O}$ that converts any polynomial classical circuit to a one-time program in the BQSM (Theorem \ref{main poly}).
+Fortunately, the BQSM dodges all the impossibility proofs of one-time programs.
+The work showing the impossibility of quantum one-time programs \cite{BGS13} does not apply to our setting since our programs cannot be stored by the adversary to be reused.
+Moreover, the proof of the impossibility of quantum obfuscation \cite{BGS13} does not apply since it requires the adversary to run the quantum circuit homomorphically.
+Adversaries in our setting are forced to continuously perform measurements on quantum states (due to the memory bound) which interrupts a quantum homomorphic evaluation.

 Before describing the construction, we discuss its intuition.
-A natural first attempt is to apply Goldwasser's or Kilian's construction using quantum oblivious transfer in the BQSM.
-As mentioned, this primitive was already achieved in the BQSM \cite{dfrss07}.
-The security condition of one-time programs requires that an adversary with access to the program can be simulated with a simulator that has access to only a single evaluation of the program.
+A natural first attempt is to apply previous one-time program constructions \cite{gkr08,GIS10} based on one-time memory devices but replace the devices with BQS-OT transmissions.
 The problem is that simulating an adversary requires determining which 1-out-of-2 strings are received from the oblivious transfer transmissions.
 This information allows the simulator to deduce which evaluation the adversary has learned from the program.
-In Goldwasser's and Kilian's constructions, this is not a problem since the adversary in their setting must \emph{explicitly} ask which string it wishes to receive.
+In earlier constructions, this is not a problem since the adversary must \emph{explicitly} ask which string it wishes to receive from the one-time memory devices and the same assumption is made in Kilian's work \cite{k88} as well.
 So the simulator can simply run the adversary and `know' which strings are requested.
-However, in our case, it is not clear this extraction is always possible - a complex adversary might not know itself which 1-out-of-2 strings it has received!
+However, in our case, it is not clear this extraction is always possible -- a complex adversary might not know itself which 1-out-of-2 strings it has received!
 To make matters worse, our adversary is a quantum and computationally unbounded algorithm.
-Nevertheless, we show that there exists a computationally unbounded simulator that can (inefficiently) analyze the circuit of the adversary and determine this information.
-For this, we prove a new technical extraction result (Lemma \ref{determin C}).
+Note that the proof of security for BQS-OT does not provide a method to extract the receiver's chosen bit but rather just shows that such a bit must exist.